Vitaly Petrov: European series

 In 2006, Petrov raced in Euroseries 3000 with Euronova Racing.
 He finished third in the standings, scoring nine podiums in eighteen races including four wins at Hungaroring, Mugello Circuit, Silverstone Circuit and Circuit de Catalunya.
 Also he participated in the Brno round of the 2006 F3000 International Masters season, where he took a pole position.
 During the 2006 season Petrov made his debut in the GP2 Series for David Price Racing.
 He replaced French driver Olivier Pla, who lost his sponsorship from Direxiv in the team from the German round onwards.

 Petrov took his first win of the 2009 GP2 Series season at the Turkish round.

-In 2007 he moved to Campos Grand Prix, where he joined Giorgio Pantano.
+In 2007, Petrov moved to Campos Grand Prix, where he joined Giorgio Pantano.
 He scored five-point-scoring positions from 21 races and took his first victory at Valencia on his way to finishing 13th in the standings.
 He competed in several Le Mans Series races throughout the year, including the 24 Hours of Le Mans in a Courage Compétition LMP2 car.
 The car completed 198 laps before retiring from the race, being classified in 38th.

 Petrov finished in third position with one win at Sepang International Circuit in the 2008 GP2 Asia Series season for Campos, behind champion Romain Grosjean and Sébastien Buemi.
 In the main series Petrov remained with the Campos team.
 He finished seventh in final standings, taking a win at the Valencia Street Circuit.
 He finished fifth, with a win in the Sepang sprint race, in the 2008–09 GP2 Asia Series season for Campos.

-He stayed with the team for 2009, now rebranded as Barwa Addax, and finished as runner-up to the dominant Nico Hülkenberg in the championship, winning twice at Istanbul Park and Valencia Street Circuit.
+Petrov stayed with the team for 2009, now rebranded as Barwa Addax, and finished as runner-up to the dominant Nico Hülkenberg in the championship, winning twice at Istanbul Park and Valencia Street Circuit.